DavidScheliga/CSharpifyXml/DesignThinking.md

 Duration: 1.5h
 Tools: Rider, GitHub Copilot

-This section describes the design thinking behind the tool.
+This section describes the design thinking behind the tool, at the beginning.
+The final implementation of the prototype will most likely deviate from this first draft here.

 ## Empathize